chrisdcao/Covid_Map_Hanoi/README.md

-# Covid Map Hanoi using Machine Learning
+# Covid Map Hanoi 📍

 Here's a demo of the map on web: